 The bold future of UX: How new tech will shape the industry

-This blog post part two of a series, The bold future of UX: How new tech will shape the industry, that will discuss future technologies and some of the issues and challenges that will face the user and the UX community.
-Read Part 1 that discussed Singularity and the associated challenges with UX design.
+This blog post is part three of a series, The bold future of UX: How new tech will shape the industry, that discusses future technologies and some of the issues and challenges that will face the user and the UX community.
+Read Part 1 that discussed Singularity and the associated challenges with UX design and Part 2 which provided an overview of focus areas for AI to be successful.